floriancourgey/blog/_posts/2018-11-07-create-your-first-ovh-cloud-project-iaas.md

 ## Add your SSH Key in the OVH Manager

-Refer to https://docs.ovh.com/gb/en/public-cloud/create-ssh-keys/ to create one.
-Have your public+private key saved somewhere as TXT format , no matter the extension.
+Refer to [https://docs.ovh.com/gb/en/public-cloud/create-ssh-keys/](https://docs.ovh.com/gb/en/public-cloud/create-ssh-keys/) to create one.
+Have your public+private key saved somewhere as TXT format, no matter the extension.

 In your OVH Manager, go to 'Cloud > Create new Project > Fill info > SSH Keys > Add > Add your public SSH Key'.